G3Splat: Geometrically Consistent Generalizable Gaussian Splatting

-Recall that existing pose-free and pose-aware generalizable Gaussian splatting approaches struggle to learn meaningful Gaussian orientations; see \Cref{fig:visualize_gaussians}.
-To endow the orientations with geometric meaning, we align them with the dominant surface normals of the underlying scene.
+As discussed in \Cref{sec:intro}, existing pose-free and pose-aware generalizable splatting approaches often learn Gaussian orientations with weak geometric meaning.
+To give these orientations a geometric interpretation, we align them with the dominant surface normals of the underlying scene.

 In both the 3DGS and 2DGS parameterizations, each Gaussian $\mathcal{G}_t^j$ is associated with a covariance matrix

 where $\mathbf{R}(\boldsymbol{q}_t^j) \in \mathrm{SO}(3)$ is the rotation induced by the quaternion $\boldsymbol{q}_t^j$ and $s_t^{j,1},s_t^{j,2},s_t^{j,3}\ge 0$ denote the axis-aligned scales in the local Gaussian frame.
 We define the \emph{Gaussian normal} $\boldsymbol{N}_t^j$ as the unit eigenvector of $\boldsymbol{\Sigma}_t^j$ corresponding to its smallest eigenvalue (equivalently, the column of $\mathbf{R}(\boldsymbol{q}_t^j)$ associated with $\arg\min_k s_t^{j,k}$).